UDP areas of activities

 UDP offers its clients not only transportation by barge convoys, but integrated logistics solutions which include, e.g., loading at the point of departure, board-board loading onto large sea vessels and other services.

-In 2023, the bulk of the cargo flow consisted of:
+The bulk of the cargo flow consist of:

 – export of grain from the Ukrainian ports on the Danube to Constanta,